 Not all product recommendation engines are created equally.
 Many recommendation algorithms only consider basic product sales data, without understanding the actual relationship between products.

 Top tier product recommendation solutions should offer:

-One of the easiest ways to improve your product suggestions is by investing in an AI-driven product recommendations solution.
+One of the easiest ways to improve your product suggestions is by investing in an data-driven product recommendations solution.
 The algorithm behind these types of solutions take into account way more than just product data to form a holistic view of every customer journey through collaborative filtering: Who are they, and what are they most likely to buy?

 It's also a good idea to AB test your product recommendation widget placement.
 Different merchandising strategies in terms of where the product recommendations are placed both site-wide and on a single page can go a long way to driving more conversions and bigger basket sizes.

 It's important to have an overall personalization strategy in place when adding product recommendations to the mix.

 The easiest way to measure the success of your product recommendations comes down to core ecommerce KPIs:

 In addition, you may want to look at the difference in metrics between shoppers who interact with product recommendations and those who do not.
 Typically speaking, we see an AOV increase of at least 5% from shoppers who engage with LimeSpot product recommendation boxes.
 As well, the standard conversion rate often doubles, and can go as high as 5x greater than a regular conversion rate.